SoftwareAG/terracotta-samples/store-example05-xml/README.md

         ./configure-cluster.(bat|sh)

-3. Connect an ehcache3 client to the server by running
+3. Connect a TC client to the server by running

         ./start-client.(bat|sh)